harpocrates-project/SPADE/README.md

 SPADE is an FE-based scheme that enables running selective and partial decryption queries over vectors of ciphertexts.

-To see a real-world application of SPADE please check [this](https://github.com/harpocrates-project/SPADE/blob/main/usecases/README.md).
+To see two real-world applications of SPADE please check [this](https://github.com/harpocrates-project/SPADE/blob/main/usecases/README.md).

 ## Notes